 Section Overview: This section evaluates medical school engagement in community outreach and advocacy efforts associated with planetary health.
 Researching and teaching planetary health is necessary but not sufficient.
 It is critical that institutions also directly engage with communities most affected by environmental health harms.
-Although climate change is a problem largely created by those with power and resources, its impacts fall disproportionately on under-resourced populations and communities of color.
+Although climate change is a problem largely created by those with power and resources, its impacts fall disproportionately on under-resourced populations and communities of colour.
 Institutions should partner with local communities affected by climate change and pollution to share information about environmental health threats, advocate together for change, and provide opportunities for students to be a part of this work.

 3.1.
-Does your medical school partner with community organizations to promote planetary and environmental health?
-3 Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health.
-2 Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health.
-1 The institution partners with community organizations, but the medical school is not part of that partnership.
-0 No, there is no such meaningful community partnership.
+Does your institution partner with community organisations to promote planetary and health?

+Yes, the institution meaningfully partners with multiple community organisations to promote planetary and environmental health.
+(3 points)

+Yes, the institution meaningfully partners with one community organisation to promote planetary and environmental health.
+(2 points)

+The institution does not partner with community organisations, but has participating in community focused events relating to planetary health.
+(1 point)

+No, there is no such meaningful community partnership.
+(0 points)

 In the "Bridging the Gaps (BTG)" program at Sidney Kimmel Medical College, students are paid to engage in a variety of service opportunities for 7 weeks in the summer after their first year of medical school.
 A possible placement for this program is at Urban Tree Connection which is an organization whose mission is to "build a neighborhood-rooted food and land system through community leadership development based strategies in West Philadelphia".
 Another possible placement is Sankofa Community Farm at Bartram's Garden, a group whose mission is "creating food sovereignty, promoting community health and supporting youth development.
 Using an African focus for their work, the farm relies on local leadership to foster connections with the land, increase access to healthy foods and build a sense of belonging for all who walk through its doors."
-However, no Jefferson students were involved in this particular placement in the summer of 2023.
+However, no Jefferson students were involved in this particular placement in the summer of 2024.